Arshad Warsi Joins Cast Of Bhumi Pednekar's Horror Thriller Durgavati

 🎬 Excited to have joined the stellar cast and crew of #Durgavati today.
 Looking forward to a thrilling ride! @akshaykumar @bhumipednekar #Ashok @senguptajisshu @bhushankumar @ivikramix @abundantiaent @tseriesfilms @tseries.official #CapeOfGoodFilms

-According to reports Arshad will be seen playing a negative character in the film.
+According to reports, Arshad will be seen playing a negative character in the film.
 On the other hand, Bhumi will be seen as the IAS officer who gets imprisoned in a haunted house and will possibly get possessed by a vengeful spirit.

 Durgavati is set to be presented by Akshay Kumar's Cape of Good Films and produced by Bhushan Kumar's T-Series.